1. Story Guide

 "You shall know all about the machine," Stark snarled — and slammed the door.
 The key turned.
 The levers clanked.

 Scene: A thin line of yellow light appears between the wooden wall panels.
 They slide open — the woman from before, candle in hand.
-Hatherley throws himself through.
-Behind him, the lamp shatters; the press closes with a crunch of metal on metal.
+Hatherley is midway through the opening, his head and torso already in the passage, his legs still in the press chamber — he is launching himself through, hands extended toward her, away from the descending piston behind him.
+Tick-Tock surfs on his back.
+Behind him, the lamp sits intact on the metal floor; the flat black piston ceiling descends above it.
+The press closes with a crunch of metal on metal.

 Narration:

 A thin line of yellow light split the darkness — a hidden panel, opened by the woman.
-Hatherley threw himself through.
-Behind him, the lamp crashed; the press clanged shut.
+Hatherley threw himself through, his body crossing the threshold as the press clanged shut behind him.

 "Come!" she cried.
 "They will be here in a moment!"